maruf99/world-cup-app/README.md

 ### Arrays

 JavaScript does not have a separate ArrayList class like Java does.
 However, its Array class is very similar in usage to ArrayLists in Java, with methods like `.push()` and `.slice()` being used to add and remove elements from arrays.
 Arrays are used throughout the frontend and backend of the application, such as storing datasets of objects like tickets and individual game data.
-One of it's central uses is for generating the field map for each game in the frontend, where a nested array is used to represent the field.
-The top level of the array represents each row of seats, while the inner sublevel of each array represents the individual seat in each row.
+One of it's central uses is for generating the seat map for each game in the frontend, where each row in the object is an array of numbers that represents each seat.
 This implementation can be seen in the generateSeats() function in [`src/frontend/src/util/util.ts`](src/frontend/src/util/util.ts#L196).

 ### Iteration